With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 Can I Still Move Home?

-The government has officially said that people can move home from 13/05/20.
-There’s now clear advice on what everyone can do to try and keep safe when viewing properties, carrying out valuations and moving belongings.
+The government has officially said that people can move home during this third lockdown (05/01/21).
+There’s clear advice on what everyone can do to try and keep safe when viewing properties, carrying out valuations and moving belongings.

 How Is the Homebuying Process Now Different?

-Things aren’t returning to normal just yet, but the government are introducing new practices to keep as many people as safe as possible while moving home.
+The government are introducing new practices to keep as many people as safe as possible whilst moving home.

 These new practices include but are not limited to: